Why Teach a First-Year Seminar Course?

 FYS Instructor Development

 Teaching a UNI section is contingent upon attending all instructor development sessions.
-UNI instructors who taught a section in Fall 2014 must attend a Focus Group prior to submitting an application.
+All returning instructors must complete a questionnaire and application in order to teach in Fall 2017.
+UNI instructors who taught for the first time in Fall 2016 must attend one of the Focus Groups listed below.
 All focus groups will be held in DePaolo 1017.

 First-Year Seminar Information Sessions